enkaycredain/siga/README.md

     * **Objective:** Ensure the agent manages the workload and respects the 1-minute per company research constraint when processing multiple companies.
     * **Details:**
         * While the `process_single_company` already has a timeout, for batch processing, we need to ensure calls are spaced out if necessary (though the 1-minute timeout per call inherently provides some spacing).
-        * This task will primarily involve ensuring the loop over companies in `main.py` respects the overall rate limit.
-Given the 1-minute timeout per company, this might mostly involve just sequential processing without explicit delays between companies, as the timeout handles the minimum duration.
+        * This task will primarily involve just sequential processing without explicit delays between companies, as the timeout handles the minimum duration.
 We will verify this.

 ## Logging